 Whether it’s searching for specific products, discovering information in an FAQ section or asking a website to search for something specific, designers are going to need to discover how the systems work and that includes identifying key phrases so the system can be integrated seamlessly.

-Augmented Reality (AR) in Web Design will Advance with 5G
+5G Will Advance Augmented Reality (AR) in Web Design

 Augmented reality is another advancement that’s been knocking on the door.